TITLE 6 PRIMARY AND SECONDARY EDUCATION

 (13) Graduation

-students with an IEP.
-The development of
+diploma for students with an IEP.
+The

-certificate of transition in the form of a continuing or transition
+conditional certificate of transition in the form of a continuing or transition

 individualized educational program (IEP) for students receiving special